vestlane-hiring/backend-demo/README.md

 # Backend Engineering - Tech Task

-This is a small task for the Backend Engineer role.
+This is the task for the Backend Engineer role.

-This backend handles Books and Authors.
+The backend in this codebase handles Books and Authors.

-For each of the following subtasks, please document your reasoning/choices in the SOLUTION.md file.
+For each of the following subtasks, please document your reasoning/choices in the `SOLUTION.md` file.

 ## Part 1